Music is an important part of all of our lives and this is certainly the case at IST.

 The curriculum is organised through Creative Composition Projects that utilise the inventive skills of the pupils and help them solve problems creatively, use their imaginations and test their innovative powers.
 Projects usually last for several weeks and focus on a particular element of music theory (melody, harmony, rhythm etc.), which is introduced through the performance or study of a musical style, world music or extra-musical stimulus.
 Pupils work individually, in pairs and in groups, which emphasises the interpersonal skills of team spirit, flexibility and leadership.
 The curriculum is designed for the mixed-ability classroom and projects are layered so that each child can succeed in compositional decision-making as well as establish and develop individual performance skills.
-Music is offered in Year 10 as a two-year GCSE examination course and as an option for the International Baccalaureate in Year 12.
+Music is offered in grade 9 as a two-year GCSE examination course and as an option for the International Baccalaureate in grade 11.

 The school offers individual tuition on a wide range of orchestral and popular instruments.
 A team of some 7 specialist teachers visit the school weekly giving pupils instruction on instrumental skills and offering opportunities to play in ensembles.
 The school is a recognised centre for performance examinations by the Associated Board of the Royal Schools of Music and has an excellent pass rate.